danielbouman/iccp-assignment-2/README.md

 # ICCP assignment 2
 Monte carlo simulation of polymers using the PERM algorithm

-To run the simulation compile main.py using Python 3.
+To run the simulation run main.py using Python 3.